About WAPCA

 Where is WAPCA?

-WAPCA is based in Accra, the capital of Ghana, however, our work is carried out within several Ghanaian regions, the south-eastern most point of Cote d'Ivoire and we also have an office in the U.K.
+WAPCA is based in Accra, the capital of Ghana.
+However, our work is carried out across several Ghanaian regions, the south-easternmost point of Côte d’Ivoire, and we also have an office in the UK.

 What we Do